Picasso - Paloma

 If you think there is a Picasso fixation in this house, you are correct.
 Pablo Picasso's second daughter is Paloma , a fashion/jewelry designer.
 That is not the only reason we named our daughter Paloma, though: it is also Spanish meaning "dove."
 Paloma, California was the location of the first find that led to the 1849 California Gold Rush.
 Read a description of Paloma Ranch from a developer who is trading on that history.
 The USGS lists 114 place names containing Paloma , including quite a few near our previous homes in Arizona and Texas.

 The U.S. Department of Agriculture lists soil series with the official names Pablo and Palomas as well as James , Kezar , Hayes , and Bohannon soils (no Pamela - I checked) in other parts of the country.
-Check the official soil series list at Iowa State University to see if they have the dirt on your family!
+Check the USDA Official Soil Series Descriptions to see if they have the dirt on your family!

 Paloma World is a leading-edge virtual reality project based on ancient villages in Paloma, Peru.
 A lower-tech presentation of archeological findings (including a map and the various Paloma tools) is at Eric White's Paloma page.